Chirag-ahir/SFC-Preparation/README.md

 What is the differences between Page Layouts and Record Types?<br>
 - Page Layouts determines which fields are displayed to your users on a record.
 They also allow you to add fields, sections, custom buttons, and other features to a record page.
 - Record Types, on the other hand, let you offer different business processes, picklist values, and Page Layouts to your users.
 For example, one of the most common use cases of Record Types would be to create two different sales processes on the Opportunity object.
 Each with different sales stages and Page Layouts.

+What are lightning components?<br>
+Lightning Components are reusable, self-contained units that are used to create user interfaces (UIs) for mobile and desktop applications in Salesforce.